silesnet/mailer/README.md

 ## Production workflow

-`nodejs` (version 8.17.0 or higher) has to be installed on target machine.
+`nodejs` (version 8.17.0 or higher) has to be installed on the target machine.
 You can download binary distribution for your platform from https://nodejs.org/dist/.
 Extract `node` executable from the package's `bin` folder.

 1. open named screen session